GreyGnome/EnableInterrupt/README.md

 interrupt type (External, or Pin Change) normally applies to that pin, with priority to External Interrupt.

-Believe it or not, the complexity is all because of pins 2 and 3 on the ATmega328-based Arduinos.
+* Believe it or not, the complexity is all because of pins 2 and 3 on the ATmega328-based Arduinos.
 Those are the only pins in the Arduino line that can share External or Pin Change Interrupt types.
 Otherwise, each pin only supports a single type of interrupt and the PINCHANGEINTERRUPT scheme changes nothing.
 This means you can ignore this whole discussion for ATmega2560- or ATmega32U4-based Arduinos.

+It is possible to change the user function after enabling the interrupt (if you want), by disabling the interrupt and enabling it with a different function.

 # PIN / PORT BESTIARY
 =======